martinsolent/figma/docs/comp_props/child_4.md

 # Variant States

 {: .note }
->To create this button you will need to create a frame 178×42 with Auto-Layout, text bold and 18pt - left right margin 35 - top and bottom margin time - yeah between icon and text label 8
+>To make this button you will need to create a frame 178×42 with Auto-Layout, text bold and 18pt - left-right margins 35 - top and bottom margin 10 - gap between icon and text label 8

 ## Property: Type = Filled